hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/kazarinov/pricelist_generator/pricelist_generator.rst

 Description
 -------------------------
 This Python code defines a class `ReportGenerator` for generating HTML and PDF reports based on data from a JSON file.
 It utilizes Jinja2 for templating HTML and `pdfkit` for PDF conversion.
-The code handles loading data, rendering HTML, saving HTML to a file, converting HTML to PDF, and orchestrating the entire report generation process.
+The code handles loading data, rendering HTML, saving HTML to a file, converting HTML to PDF, and orcheStarting the entire report generation process.

 Execution steps